neuralmagic/docs/docs/source/model-pages/cv-detection-yolov3.md

 This sparsification process results in faster inference and smaller file sizes for deployments.

 This page walks through the following use cases for trying out the sparsified YOLOv3 models:
+- Compare the differences between the models for both accuracy and inference performance
 - Run the models for inference in deployment or applications
 - Train the models on new datasets